wkrueger/nextpress/README.md

 Limitations (FIXMEs)

 - Design for a coupled "monolithic" small server (API and website in the same project, not necessarily in the same script)
-- The website part implicitly uses session for auth

-> Things were moved around, some examples might be outdated

 ## scaffolding